 In my practice, size 36 is often mentioned by Indian women who want to enhance their breasts by plastic surgery as the ideal breast size.
-This perhaps comes from’”36, 24, 36 “ ideal of woman’s figure which is been existing since the 1960’s.
-Thirty six-twenty four-thirty six defines ideal hourglass figure of maximum breast and hip measurements of 36-inch with a narrow 24-inch waist in between.
-How common is hourglass figure in reality?
-A survey of 6000 women conducted in USA in 2006 revealed that only 8 percent of those had hourglass figure.
-Indian women are most commonly pear shaped, with relatively wider hips and buttocks than the breasts.
-One can not define an attractive or ideal breast by a single number, like 36 inch.
+This perhaps comes from ”36, 24, 36 “ ideal of woman’s figure which is been existing since the 1960s.
+Thirty-six-twenty four-thirty six defines the ideal hourglass figure of maximum breast and hip measurements of 36-inch with a narrow 24-inch waist in between.
+How common is an hourglass figure in reality?
+A survey of 6000 women conducted in the USA in 2006 revealed that only 8 percent of those had hourglass figures.
+Indian women are most commonly pear-shaped, with relatively wider hips and buttocks than the breasts.
+One can not define an attractive or ideal breast by a single number, like 36 inches.
 Ideal breasts are better defined in terms of bra cup size.
 Cup sizes C and D are most popular among Indian women.

 What is my bra size?

-Bra size is a common guess men make about women, but most women themselves do not know their correct bra size.
-Majority of the women wear wrong size bra in India.
-Reasons for wearing wrong size bra are:
+Bra size is a common guess, men make about women, but most women themselves do not know their correct bra size.
+The majority of women wear the wrong size bras in India.
+Reasons for wearing the wrong size bras are:

 - Lack of knowledge about bra size measurement.

-- Limited bra sizes and brands are available in most of small and medium sized Indian cities.
+- Limited bra sizes and brands are available in most small and medium-sized Indian cities.

-- Majority of Indian bra stores do not have professionals who will measure and advise the correct size.
+- The majority of Indian bra stores do not have professionals who will measure and advise the correct size.

-- Ideal cup size is B, C or D. Note that most surgery on breasts is aimed at changing cup size and not the strap size.
-Choice of cup size from B to D is usually decided keeping the wishes of woman and her partner in mind.
+- The ideal cup size is B, C, or D. Note that most surgery on breasts is aimed at changing cup size and not the strap size.
+Choice of cup size from B to D is usually decided to keep the wishes of the woman and her partner in mind.

 - Beautiful breasts are symmetrical overall.
 Perfectly symmetrical breasts do not exist though.

-- Nipples point towards front and are in an equilateral triangle from the top of breastbone (at the lower neck hollow).
+- Nipples point towards the front and are in an equilateral triangle from the top of the breastbone (at the lower neck hollow).